lt-shy-john/covid19-vaccine-game-theory/README.md

 ```bash
 py main.py 10 3 0.8 0.3 0.5 0.1 0.005 run
 ```

+If you did not use `run` at the end, you will arrive to the interface.
+The program will ask your command prompt (capitals does not matter).

+* LOOK - View partner network.
+* MODE - Change mode settings.
+* RUN/ START - Start the simulation.
+* SETTING - Set simulation settings.
+* OTHER SETTING - Set auxiliary simulation parameters.
+* SUMMARY - Print the simulation parameters.
+* QUIT/ Q - Quit the software.

+### Mode
+This simulation can be customised by setting different modes.
+You may set them via express mode or under `MODE` comand.
+This simulation offers the following modes:

+* 01 Living in city/rural
+* 02 Travelled back from overseas
+* 04 Bounded rationality of vaccine
+* 05 Edit contact network
+* 07 Age distribution
+* 08 Gender distribution
+* 10 Type of vaccine
+* 11 Stop transmissability/ reduce severity
+* 12 Cost of vaccine
+* 13 Accessibility to vaccine
+* 14 Side effects of vaccine
+* 20 Intimacy game
+* 21 Local majority rule
+* 22 Stubbon to take vaccine
+* 23 Stubbon to against vaccine
+* 24 Contrary to social groups
+* 31 Medication incorporated
+* 41 Moral hazard of social distancing
+* 42 Moral hazard of treatment
+* 51: Erdos-Renyi topology
+* 52: Scale free network
+* 53: Small world topology
+* 54: Lattice network
+_Note: Not all modes have been equipped.
+You will not see anything if you tried to set up those._

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.